enarjord/passivbot/docs/manager.md

 Supports queries and following flags: `-s`, `-y`

 ### `manager start`
 Starts specified instances.
-To see the instance logs go to `[passovbot path]/logs/[user]/[symbol].log`.
+To see the instance logs go to `[passivbot path]/logs/[user]/[symbol].log`.
 The file will contain passivbot output logs and errors, unless you start the instance with the `-s` flag, in which case logs file will not be created.

 Supports queries and following flags: `-a`, `-s`, `-y`, `-m`
 ### `manager stop`